 Portable table saw

 Table saw is one of the most used woodworking tools.
 It will let you do some more precise cuts not possible with other saws.
 While a full-size table saw is great for ripping large stock sheets, it’s not always possible to have one in a small shop.
-While more experienced woodworkers would look down on a compact table, saw it is worth getting one if you lack in space.
+And while more experienced woodworkers would look down on a compact table saw, it is worth getting one if you lack in space.

 When choosing one, make sure the rip capacity is sufficient for the kind of projects you’ll be undertaking, and the saw has a reliable fence system.